Configure institution settings

 - Referenced in corresponding links in your discovery interface.
 For example: http://XXX.provider.com/patron/FullRecord.aspx?p=12345

-First, see the table below to see if you have a collection from a provider that requires a linking ID.
-If your provider is listed and you know your ID, follow the instructions below.
+- First, see the table below to see if you have a collection from a provider that requires a linking ID.
+If your provider is listed, continue with the steps below.
 If you do not know your ID, contact your provider before you proceed:

 - Navigate to Settings > Provider Settings.